Useful facts about the Greek ferries: the ultimate guide

 Can you bring your car on a ferry to Greece?

 Yes, you can travel with a vehicle on most ferries in Greece as many conventional and high-speed ferries provide the service of vehicle transfer.
-However, you are not allowed to stay in your car during the ferry trip for safety reasons.
+However, for safety reasons, passengers are not permitted to stay inside their vehicles during the trip.

-The deck of a Greek ferry at the sunset
+The deck of a Greek ferry during sunset

-Gazing at the horizon on the deck of a ferry in Greece
+Gazing out at the horizon from the deck of a ferry in Greece

 Where can you sleep on a Greek ferry?